 You are frustrated, confused, and feeling fearful that you won't be able to pay your regular bills, let alone your medical treatment bills.
 But, you don't want to try and call an attorney because you think that you cannot afford one; or you think that you can handle this on your own.

 The truth is that you can.
 At Donahoe Kearney, we don't get paid unless you get a settlement.
+We call it a contingency fee.
 Our payment comes at the end of your case: which means that we will be working without getting paid for as long as it takes to settle your case.
 And we work hard to get you a substantial settlement.

 Some cases can be done all on your own.
 We actually have a "Do It Yourself" kit that we send to people who have small cases with no real issues (their injury is minor and they are back to work after a week or two).
 But for the most part you will need an attorney in order to navigate your case properly.
 Workers' compensation law is complicated and can be arcane.
 The system often makes it easier to limit the financial exposure of an insurance company and that means paying un-represented workers less in benefits and medical treatment.

 The truth is that the insurance adjuster and the nurse case manager both work for the insurance company.
 The priority of the insurance company is to limit their financial loss; which means that no matter how nice your adjuster may be he/she will still be looking for ways to pay you less and limit your medical treatment: that is their job.
 And remember, they have an army of doctors, nurse case managers, supervisors, and lawyers working against you from the moment you get hurt.

 Finally, order the premier book on DC workers' compensation: Protect Your Rights: The Ultimate Guide to DC Workers' Compensation.
 This is the book the insurance company does not want you to read.
 Our clients read this book so they can be educated about the process.
 So go ahead and order yours today by clicking here.